Last Updated on 21 August 2024 by Cycloscope

 Westerly wind blow throughout June and July, sometimes strong enough to make the usually calm waters of the lake quite dangerous to cross.
 Winds usually calm down in late August.

-Overall, there’s no best time to visit Malawi, it really depends on your preferences, it’s beautiful all-year-round.
+Overall, thereโs no best time to visit Malawi, it really depends on your preferences, itโs beautiful all year round.
 Cycling Malawi though, is definitely more convenient in winter though, because of the better road conditions and milder temperatures.

 Places to Visit in Malawi